oracle-samples/oci-iot-samples/samples/python/query-db/README.md

 - `db_connect_string`: The dbConnectionString property of your IoT Domain Group.
 - `db_token_scope`: The dbTokenScope property of your IoT Domain Group.
 - `iot_domain_short_name`: The hostname part of the deviceHost property of your IoT Domain.
+- `oci_auth_type`: The OCI Authentication type.
+Must be either "ConfigFileAuthentication" for API Key authentication or "InstancePrincipal".
-- `oci_profile`: OCI CLI profile to use for token retrieval.
+- `oci_profile`: OCI CLI profile to use for token retrieval when using API Key authentication.
 - `row_count`: The number of rows retrieved by the sample queries.
 - `thick_mode`: Set to `True` to use the `oracledb` Thick mode driver.